 One such approach, as demonstrated by Study 2 from Baruh & Cemalcılar (2018), involves manipulating the intimacy of information to mitigate uncertainty.
 However, this manipulation also largely changes the contents of information.
 Intimate information―typically reserved for disclosure only to one’s closest confidants―may be embedded within profiles, potentially introducing negative aspects.
 Using this method is problematic because the content of information itself (e.g. the inherent favorability), rather than uncertainty, may govern the result.
 Moreover, disclosure of intimate information in the early stages of relationships violates established social norms and could potentially diminish attraction (Altman & Taylor, 1973; Collins & Miller, 1994; Orben & Dunbar, 2017).

+The Current Study

-In the current study, we propose a novel approach for manipulating the quantity of information: specifically, by altering the level of abstraction of the information.
+In the current study, we propose a novel approach for manipulating the amount of information: specifically, by altering the level of abstraction of the information.
 For instance, consider the comparison between two expressions: “I played sports during my school days” and “I played basketball during my school days.”
 Notably, the latter expression is more concrete given that “sports” is a concept that includes “basketball.”
 The utilization of more abstract expressions would introduce heightened uncertainty by indicating a greater number of alternative exemplars.
 Conversely, employing more concrete expressions would serve to mitigate uncertainty by delineating fewer alternative exemplars.
 The salient advantage of this method is that it enables the investigation of the impact of uncertainty without changing the contents of information by manipulating the qualitative aspect of information.
 Based on URT, we hypothesized that more concrete information about a target individual will diminish their uncertainty and increase their attraction.

-The Current Study

 The present investigation endeavors to investigate the effect of abstractness in expression on uncertainty and attraction within the context of unilateral information browsing.
 While prior research extensively examined the effect of the amount of information and uncertainty on interpersonal attraction, much of this work has focused on face-to-face or online communication (e.g., Reis et al., 2011).
 However, the permeation of social media enables individuals to unilaterally browse others’ information and form impressions without direct interaction.
 Also, as discussed above, considering that the existing methodology for manipulating the amount of information poses potential problems, it is necessary to develop a new method to manipulate the amount of information in ways other than merely adjusting the number of items.
 Given that real-world social media profiles have inherent limitations on the number of items they can accommodate, how people express their particular information becomes crucial, as well as the amount of information.
 In light of this discussion, the current study specifically focuses on the degree of abstractness in the expression of text and investigates the following prediction: A more concrete expression in a profile will mitigate uncertainty and enhance attraction if the abstract expression works as a qualitative manipulation changing uncertainty.

 The current study sheds light on new academic and practical aspects pertaining to the study of uncertainty.
 First, it provides a new paradigm that manipulates abstractness of expression to vary uncertainty, as opposed to those that predominantly rely on quantitative manipulation (e.g., adjusting the number of items).
 Second, it contributes to broadening insights by indicating that predictions from URT are adaptable for abstractness in expression.
 Furthermore, our study addresses a cultural gap in existing knowledge concerning uncertainty.
 While prior investigations have been conducted on English-speaking participants living in the US and other countries, which are considered to have low-context cultures (Hall, 1976), our study will be conducted in Japan, which has a high-context culture.
 It would provide a novel insight into the role of uncertainty in a novel form of communication―browsing others’ information unilaterally.